elijahgreenstein/simplecanvas/docs/source/howto-quiz.md

   - question: "Write about ..."
 ```

-As seen above, a Simple Canvas quiz requires a `title`, `description`, three `times`, and a list of `questions`.
+As seen above, a Simple Canvas quiz requires a `title`, `description`, `times`, and a list of `questions`.

 ## Quiz description

 Simple Canvas will use the default quiz description in `<COURSE>/_conf/quiz-desc.md` when `description` is set to `null`.

 To add a multi-line description to a quiz, follow the YAML "[literal style](https://yaml.org/spec/1.2.2/#812-literal-style)".
-Add a `|` character after `description:`, then write the custom description below `description: |`.
+Replace `description: null` with `description: |`, then write the custom description below.
 Each line of the custom description must begin with two spaces.

 ### Example